‘I have a dream’.

 1. He’s mindful of his surroundings.
 His platform influences his content, and his audience influences his delivery.

-At 00.39 come the words: “Five score years ago…” That language symbolically mirrors Lincoln’s Gettysburg Address a century earlier.
-That’s poignant, given he’s speaking ‘in the shadow’ of Lincoln’s Memorial.
+At 00.39 come the words: “Five score years ago…” That language symbolically mirrors Lincoln’s Gettysburg Address a century earlier, which is poignant, given he’s speaking ‘in the shadow’ of Lincoln’s Memorial.

 Then there are eight seconds from 2:13, where his audience responds to what he says.
 He stays silent.
 It can feel unnatural not to speak for eight seconds, but with practice, pause - whether used to quieten an audience or for dramatic effect - is powerful.